lucj/k0s-family/content/k0s/single-node/_index.md

 ## Testing the whole thing

-Let's now run a Deployment based on the `nginx` image and expose it though a NodePort Service.
+Let's now run a Deployment based on the `nginx` image and expose it though a NodePort Service (which makes the service accessible from outside the cluster using a specific port).

 ```bash
 cat<<EOF | kubectl apply -f -